We've independently reviewed this article to make sure it's as accurate as we can make it.

 #4 Float Switch

-All dishwashers have a float switch that measures the water level before each cycle starts.
+Your countertop dishwasher has a float switch that measures the water level before each cycle starts.

 #5 Wash Motor

 Then, the motor circulates the water through the spray arms.
-They rotate and distribute the water with force, cleaning your dishes and removing any food debris, which is then collected in the dishwasher filter.
+They rotate and distribute the water with force, cleaning your dishes and removing any food debris, which is then collected in your dishwasher filter.

 As the water circulates, the soap will be mixed with the water, aiding in the removal of food debris.